opoupeney/dfd/source/devguide/web-gcs/webgc-props-events-focus.rst

 Events
 ------

-Events allow developers to perform actions when the given event is triggered user interaction on a control in the View.
+Events allow developers to perform actions when the event is triggered by a user interaction on a control in the View.
-They are used in combination with functions, and the function are executed when the the event occurs (for example, when a user clicks a button).
+Events are used in combination with functions.
+The function is executed when the the event occurs (for example, when a user clicks a button, when the mouse moves over the control, ..).

 .. figure:: ../../images/gcs/dfx-events-focus.png
-   :width: 450px
+   :width: 400px

    *Each of the events takes a function name that will be executed when the user invokes the event.*